elysium-suite/aeacus/README.md

 `aeacus` is a vulnerability scoring engine for Windows and Linux, with an emphasis on simplicity.

-To get started quickly, checkout [`cerberus`](https://github.com/elysium-suite/cerberus), a GUI wrapper for aeacus to assist with image development and vulnerability configuration.
+To get started quickly, check out [`cerberus`](https://github.com/elysium-suite/cerberus), a GUI wrapper for aeacus to assist with image development and vulnerability configuration.

 ## Installation